Guy48/mnist-mlp-cpp/README.md

 - The network architecture is fixed and defined in `include/MlpNetwork.h`.
 - The parameter and image files are not human-readable text files; they are binary blobs written directly from floating-point arrays.
-- If you add your own data files, keep them outside the source tree or document their format clearly in the repository.